 The lower portion of the face, including chin and jawline, may get affected by large, deep, pimples known as chin acne.
-These unsightly blemishes on chin can be full of pus and really painful in some cases, however in other cases they can be small and painless, known as blind pimples.
+These unsightly blemishes on chin can be full of pus and really painful in some cases, however in other cases they can be small, painless and under the skin, known as blind pimples.

 - Hormonal Fluctuations – Hormonal imbalances caused during puberty, menstruation, menopause, pregnancy can trigger the overproduction of oil by the sebaceous glands present in the skin.
 The excessive oil leads to clogged pores due to the activity of dead skin cells, dirt and bacteria.
 The hormonal acne on chin doesn’t usually occur alone and affect the entire T-zone namely forehead, nose, chin and jawline.
 These may be moderate to severe acne that can get painful if not treated properly.